-State 1 Idaho Fescue/Columbia Needlegrass Plant Community
+State 1 Columbia Needlegrass/Spike Fescue Plant Community

-Community 1.1

-Idaho Fescue/Columbia Needlegrass Plant Community
+Community 1.1 Columbia Needlegrass/Spike Fescue Plant Community

 The interpretive plant community for this site is the Historic Climax Plant Community.
-This state evolved with grazing by large herbivores, soil less than 20 inches, and an occasional wildfire.
-The cyclical nature of the fire regime in this community prevents big sagebrush from being the dominant landscape.
-Potential vegetation is about 75% grasses or grasslike plants, 15% forbs, and 10% woody plants.
-The state is comprised of mostly cool season mid-grasses and a variety of forbs and woody species.
-The major grasses include Idaho fescue, Columbia needlegrass, spikefescue, and bluebunch and rhizomatous wheatgrasses Big and black sagebrush are conspicuous elements of this state.
+This state evolved with grazing by large herbivores, soil 10-20 inches deep, and an occasional wildfire.
+The cyclical nature of the fire regime in this community prevents sagebrush from being the dominant landscape.
+Potential vegetation is about 75% grasses or grass-like plants, 10% forbs, and 15% woody plants.
+The major grasses include Columbia needlegrass, Idaho fescue, bluebunch wheatgrass, mountain muhly, spikefescue, prairie junegrass, and rhizomatous wheatgrass.
+Woody plants are black and three-tip sagebrush and antelope bitterbrush.
 A variety of forbs also occurs in this state and plant diversity is high (see Plant Composition Table).
-This state produces between 500 and 1000 pounds annually, depending on the growing conditions.
+Annual production ranges from 450 to 950 pounds.
 This plant community is extremely stable and well adapted to the Central Rocky Mountains climatic conditions.
 The diversity in plant species allows for high drought tolerance.
 This is a sustainable plant community (site/soil stability, watershed function, and biologic integrity).
-Transitions or pathways leading to other plant communities are as follows: • Moderate, continuous season-long grazing will convert the plant community to the Bluebunch Wheatgrass/Big Sagebrush Plant Community. • Repeated Wild Fire or Brush Management plus Prescribed Grazing will convert the HCPC to the Montana Wheatgrass/Three-tip Sagebrush/ Plant Community.
+Transitions or pathways leading to other plant communities are as follows: • Moderate, continuous season-long grazing will convert the HCPC to the Idaho

+Fescue/Mixed Shrub Plant Community.
+Prolonged drought will exacerbate this transition. • Repeated Wild Fire or Brush Management will convert the HCPC to the Rhizomatous Wheatgrass/Three-tip Sagebrush Plant Community.